About the Consortium

 A Double Gator, she received a bachelor’s degree in linguistics in 2020 and a master’s in special education with a concentration in dyslexia in 2023, both from the University of Florida.
 She also has a keen interest in media literacy and what that constitutes in an ever-changing digital landscape.
 Moe was born and raised in West Palm Beach.

-Brittany Shaughnessy is a third-year public relations doctoral student and a Graduate Research Assistant in University of Florida’s College of Journalism and Communications.
+Brittany Shaughnessy is a CTMT Trust Scholar, a third-year public relations doctoral student and a Graduate Research Assistant in University of Florida’s College of Journalism and Communications.
 Her specialization is in political communication, with her research aiming to answer the following question: Why do people dislike each other along political lines, and what can we do to help mitigate the divide?
 More broadly, she is interested in the impact of partisan media on political outcomes.

 Prior to coming to UF, Shaughnessy received her bachelor’s degree in communication with a concentration in broadcast journalism and a minor in political science from Coastal Carolina University in 2019.
 She received her master’s in communication from Virginia Tech University in 2021.
 She is a native of Middletown, New York.